FAQ

 Who can edit features?

 Anyone, including anonymous users and organization members assigned the default Viewer role, can edit features in a public feature layer if the layer is editable.
-To edit features in editable feature layers that are not public, you must have a user type that includes the ability to edit features (for example, the Editor user type) and be assigned feature editing privileges through the role that is assigned to you.
+To edit features in editable feature layers that are not public, you must have a user type that includes the ability to edit features (for example, the Contributor user type) and be assigned feature editing privileges through the role that is assigned to you.
 Feature layer edits include creating, updating, or deleting the features, as well as creating, updating, or deleting the information (attribute values) associated with the features.

 When do I get email notifications related to ArcGIS Online?